Shares of Endologix Inc Rank the Highest in Terms of Debt to Equity Ratio in the Health Care Supplies Industry (ELGX, ALR, QDEL, CERS, MMSI) | Comtex SmarTrend

 Below are the three companies in the Health Care Supplies industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Endologix Inc ranks highest with a a debt to equity ratio of 300.4.
-Alere Inc is next with a a debt to equity ratio of 264.1.
+Following is Alere Inc with a a debt to equity ratio of 264.1.
 Quidel Corp ranks third highest with a a debt to equity ratio of 170.6.

 Cerus Corp follows with a a debt to equity ratio of 91.3, and Merit Medical rounds out the top five with a a debt to equity ratio of 41.2.